 Every summer, the Museum of Science holds a special event known as Summer Thursdays.

-The series will focus on the story of Medusa, with several performances, film screenings, collaborations, and other fun activities.
+The series has several performances, film screenings, collaborations, and other fun activities.

 NOTE: General admission tickets to the Museum of Science are included with at least one Boston tourist pass.

 This section will cover a lot of great things that you can do with your family in Boston during the month of July.

 For even more excellent attractions and events, take a look at our other sections for ideas like taking the kids to a spray pool, Hatch Shell events, sporting events, Independence Day celebrations, the Boston Triathlon, and more.

 Make sure to check our post about things to do with your kids in Boston for additional family-friendly activities.

 If it’s a particularly hot day, you might want to take your children to one of the spray parks in Boston.

 The most popular location is called the Frog Pond in Boston Common.
 During the summer months, they have a spray pool where kids can run around and cool off.

 Alternatively, you may also want to visit the Esplanade where you’ll find the Alfond Memorial Spray Deck.

 Both of these public pools are free to visit, and they’re pretty close to other popular sites like the Freedom Trail and the Hatch Shell.